How Do You Prepare HVAC Equipment for a Storm

 After the storm has passed, be sure the system is safe before powering it back on.
 First, verify there are no indicators of damage and clean any debris from around the equipment.
 Call Bryant Heating & Cooling Service Experts for an equipment inspection if there is any damage or flooding to the equipment.
 Once you’ve had the equipment inspected by a professional, turn the HVAC system back on right away to help dry the home and avoid mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Bryant Heating & Cooling Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Bryant Heating & Cooling Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.